REPORTING CONTENT ON ZALANDO

 An intuitive, conversational experience that ensured safety and compliance.

-Without compromising on brand voice and customer-centric design principles.
+Without compromising on brand voice and user-centred design principles.

 I created principles and guidelines to enable quick iterations based on A/B testing and performance.